Many airlines charge a fee to check a bag. An average cost is $25 for the first bag. Southwest Airlines does not charge to check baggage.

-There are some airlines that also charge a fee to check bags curbside.
-Keep in mind that the skycap’s gratuity is not included in the fee.
-A general rule of thumb for appropriate tipping is $1 per bag if it is checked at curbside; $2 per bag if the skycap takes the bags inside to check-in counter.
+If you check a bag at curbside, keep in mind that the skycap’s gratuity is not included in any fees.
+A general rule of thumb for appropriate tipping is $1 to $2 per bag if it is checked at curbside; $2 per bag if the skycap takes the bags inside to check-in counter.

 For specific shipping and baggage restrictions, such as pets, weapons, hazardous materials, or large or unusual sized items, refer to the airline’s website.